zzag/plasma5-wallpapers-dynamic/src/tools/builder/README.md

 wallpaper engine will try to show images based on the current position of the Sun; otherwise it will fallback to using time metadata.
 Note that only the `Time` field is required, the position of the Sun is optional.

+If `SolarAzimuth` or `SolarElevation` has a special value of `"*"`, then the position of the Sun will be computed based on GPS coordinates and the time when the picture was taken.

 The `CrossFade` field indicates whether the current image can be blended with the next one.
 The cross-fading is used to make transitions between images smooth.
 By default, the `CrossFade` field is